Anomalous Dynamical Screening of Relativistic Plasma in a Magnetic Field: Collective modes of relativistic collisionless plasma

 \subsection{Chiral kinetic theory}

-For completeness, we review the chiral kinetic theory \cite{Son:2012wh,Stephanov:2012ki,Son:2012zy} (see also Refs.~\cite{Hidaka:2022dmn,Kamada:2022nyt} for recent reviews) before we derive the permittivity tensor.
+For completeness, we first review the chiral kinetic theory \cite{Son:2012wh,Stephanov:2012ki,Son:2012zy} (see also Refs.~\cite{Hidaka:2022dmn,Kamada:2022nyt} for recent reviews).
 Kinetic theory is generally appropriate for studying non-equilibrium phenomena, not only when collisions are relevant but also when collisions are irrelevant.
 The chiral fermions are treated semi-classically and described by the distribution function $f_{\lambda}(t,\bs{x},\bs{p})$ where $\lambda=\pm$ denotes the chirality: $\lambda=+$ for the right-handed and $\lambda=-$ for left-handed fermions.
 We also define the distribution function of the antifermion as $\bar{f}_{\lambda}(t,\bs{x},\bs{p})$.
 In the following, we focus on fermions.
-The distribution function for antifermions can be obtained by replacing $\lambda\to-\lambda$, $e\to-e$, and $\mu_{\lambda}\to-\mu_{\lambda}$, where $\mu_{\lambda}$ is the chemical potential.
+The distribution function for antifermions can be obtained by replacing $\lambda\to-\lambda$, $e\to-e$, and $\mu_{\lambda}\to-\mu_{\lambda}$, where $\mu_{\lambda}$ is the chemical potential for each chirality.

 The Boltzmann equation in the collisionless regime is

 The crucial property of the chiral kinetic theory is encoded in the Berry curvature \cite{Berry:1984jv}, which corresponds to the ``magnetic field'' in momentum space.
 For the chiral fermions, the Berry curvature is given by